tripledoublev/voting-interface/README.md

 ```

 ## Running it locally
-You can run this voting interface locally.
+You can run **Constellate** locally to test or customize its functionality.
-After cloning this repository, once in the project's folder, you can follow these steps to install and run this web app:
+After cloning this repository, navigate to the project folder and run the following commands to install dependencies and start the development server:

 ```
 npm install
 npm run dev